ticofab/blog/content/projects/tomtom/index.md

 back in the 90's.The core functionality was a loop that would give resources to all necessary components in a round-robin fashion.
 There were about 25 items in this loop - things like the UI thread, the GPS signal, data connectivity via GPRS, map data and so forth.

-I personally worked on the user interface, dealing with user clicks, displaying stuff and display it on screen.
-A lot of it was collaborating with the UX department, which was sometime joyful and sometimes frustrating 😅 One of my biggest achievements was the modernization of the status bar at the bottom of the navigation screen.
+I personally worked on the user interface, dealing with user clicks, fetching stuff and coloring the screen.
+A big part of it was collaborating with the UX department, which was sometime joyful and sometimes frustrating 😅 One of my biggest achievements was the modernization of the status bar at the bottom of the navigation screen.